GEM-workshop/gem-workshop.github.io/call-for-papers.md

 ## **Submission Guidelines**

-* Papers to be reviewed should be submitted directly through OpenReview, selecting the appropriate track, and conform to ACL 2026 style guidelines
+* Papers to be reviewed should be submitted directly through [OpenReview](https://openreview.net/group?id=aclweb.org/ACL/2026/Workshop/GEM#tab-your-consoles), selecting the appropriate track, and conform to [ACL 2026 style guidelines](https://2026.aclweb.org/calls/main_conference_papers/#paper-submission-details).
-* **Review requirement:** For each submitted paper, authors may be asked to provide 2 reviews (either one author doing 2 reviews, or two authors each doing one review)
+* **Review requirement (not applicable to ARR-reviewed papers):** For each submitted paper, authors may be asked to provide 2 reviews (either one author doing 2 reviews, or two authors each doing one review).
+Please provide the Open Review IDs to one or more reviewer(s) on the submission page.
 * **Length**.
   * Archival papers should be within 4–8 pages, and opinion/statement papers should be within 2–4 pages.
 We make no “Short” or “Long” paper distinctions; we advise authors to tailor their submission length proportional to their contribution.
   * Extended abstracts should be within 1–2 pages.